Plus plan Service Level Agreement (SLA)

 "Monthly Uptime" is the percentage of total possible minutes Slack was available to you.
 To calculate this, we subtract the number of downtime minutes from the total possible minutes in a given month.
 To review the history of our service uptime, visit Slack’s Status page at https://status.slack.com.

 Occasionally, we need to perform maintenance to keep Slack working as smoothly as possible.
 If scheduled downtime is necessary, we'll give you 48 hours advance notice.
 In a calendar year, there will not be more than 10 hours of scheduled downtime.

-If we miss our 99.99% uptime guarantee, we'll refund you 100 times the amount your team paid during the period Slack was down, in the form of "Service Credit."
+If we miss our 99.99% uptime guarantee, we'll refund you 100 times the amount your workspace paid during the period Slack was down, in the form of "Service Credit."
 Service credit can’t be exchanged for cash.
-We’ll draw from your credit balance before charging you, when you add new team members or reach your renewal date.
+We’ll draw from your credit balance before charging you, when you add new members or reach your renewal date.